kwhitley/kwhitley/README.md

 When something feels tedious, I design the interface I wish existed, then build backwards until it works.
 Sane defaults.
 Gutted boilerplate.
 Edge cases take extra steps instead of the other way around.

-Then I code-golf the implementation until it barely exists: not just to shrink your bundle, but to prove a point:
+Then I code-golf the implementation until it barely exists.
+Not just to shrink your bundle, but to prove a point:

 ### Powerful doesn't have to mean heavy.